EXCLUSIVE-Major buyers of Russian oil struggle with bank guarantees -sources | Headlines

 Most top Western banks are active in financing oil and commodities and issue LCs.
 It was unclear to what extent the lack of letters of credit could disrupt Russian exports, with some traders saying it would take at least several days for companies and banks to figure out the new legal environment.

+Three trading firms, Glencore, Trafigura and Litasco, struggled to place 100,000-tonne Urals crude cargoes loading in mid-March from Russia's Baltic ports as prices dropped to their lowest level on record in the post-Soviet period, traders said and Refinitiv Eikon data showed.
 Meanwhile, shipping rates to load at Russian ports and discharge in northern Europe have tripled in one day to World Scale 300, or about $2.3 million per ship, from World Scale 100, as many ship owners now refuse to call at Russian ports.
-"Some 90% of ship owners are telling us they will sit and assess the situation," a ship broker said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)